exploded/mhpcmd/README.md

-This program allows command line control of the origina; version of the HiTechAstro Mount Hub Pro.
+This program allows command line control of the original version of the HiTechAstro Mount Hub Pro.
 It looks like this:

 <img src="https://i.imgur.com/6VYarDZ.jpeg" alt="MHP">